Installing the Bitnami standalone nginx web server Chart involves us using the helm install command.

 And you should see output similar to:

-The third object that this Chart creates for us is a Service The Service enables us to contact this NGINX web server from the Internet, via an Elastic Load Balancer (ELB).
+The third object that this Chart creates for us is a Service.
+A Service enables us to contact this nginx web server from the Internet, via an Elastic Load Balancer (ELB).

 To get the complete URL of this Service, run: